Copyright © King's Printer, Victoria, British Columbia, Canada | Licence Disclaimer |

 (a) identifying and assessing drug-related and device-related problems and taking action to prevent or resolve those problems,

-(a.1) promoting health and preventing diseases, disorders and conditions through drug therapy,
+(a.1) promoting health and preventing and treating diseases, disorders and conditions through drug therapy,

 (b) monitoring drug therapy and advising on therapeutic values, contents and hazards of drugs and devices, and